mmarkus13/yt-dlc/README.md

 - **[yt-dlp](https://github.com/yt-dlp/yt-dlp)** — Unlicense
 - **[Deno](https://deno.com/)** — MIT
 - **[yt-dlp-ejs](https://github.com/yt-dlp/ejs)** — MIT

+The project does not separately install `yt-dlp-ejs` when using the official standalone yt-dlp binary.

 See the respective upstream projects for their complete license information.